 a notarised copy of your secondary school leaving certificate or your Bachelor’s diploma or your Master’s diploma

 an official transcript of records from your previous university studies

 an official translation of the two above into Czech (translation is not required if the original documents were issued in English)

 a certificate of equivalence from Czech educational authorities which states that your certificate/diploma is recognised in the Czech Republic (called “nostrification”), if you completed your previous education abroad

 a receipt to show that you have paid the application fee

-a) February 28 for bachelor’s and master’s degree programmes taught in Czech; April 30 for doctoral programmes taught in Czech.
+a) February 28or March 31 for bachelor’s and master’s degree programmes taught in Czech; April 30 for doctoral programmes taught in Czech.